wurstscript/WurstScript/manual.md

 Wurst code is organized into _packages_.
 All your wurst code has to be inside a _package_.
 Packages can also _import_ other packages in order to use variables, functions, classes, etc. from the imported package.
-Packages can have an _init_ block to do stuff when the map is loaded.
+Packages can have an _init_ block that is executed when the map is loaded.

 	package HelloWurst
 		// you can import stuff from other packages: import PrintingHelper
-        // NOTE: Since the Wurst.wurst-Update this isn't needed anymore.
+        // NOTE: Since the Wurst.wurst-Update this import isn't needed anymore.

 		// the init block is called at map start init